neutrons/data_workflow/docs/admin.rst

 URL: https://monitor.sns.gov/database/pvmon/monitoredvariable/

-The ``Monitored Variable`` model control which PVs appear on the instrument status page.
+The ``Monitored Variable`` model controls which PVs appear in the monitored PV table at the top of the instrument status page.
 To promote a PV from the PV page to the status page just create a model with the correct ``Instrument`` and ``PV Name``.
 To remove a PV from the status page just delete that model.

+Note that this model is normally maintained by DASMON rather than by
+hand: the beamline sets the list of monitored PVs through the ``MonitorPVs`` IOC, and DASMON pushes that list to the database by calling the ``setInstrumentPVs`` stored procedure, which replaces the entries for that instrument.
+Manual edits are therefore overwritten the next time the beamline updates its list.

 For example, the following ``Monitored Variables`` exist for TOPAZ,